iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/A Review on Nesterov's Estimating Sequence Technique.md

 We precisely describe $\phi^*_k$ by strengthening the inductive hypothesis $\phi_k^* \ge f(x_k)$.
 It requires some specific information.
-We put it into another file [APG With Estimating Sequence Revisited](APG%20With%20Estimating%20Sequence%20Revisited.md).
+We put it into another file [Regret in APG EST SEQ](Regret%20in%20APG%20EST%20SEQ.md).